PalisadoesFoundation/talawa-docs/docs/git-guide/pullrequest.md

  * explain to the reviewer how you solved any problems they mentioned
  * ask for another review.

-We have a predefined [pull request template](https://github.com/PalisadoesFoundation/talawa-docs/blob/develop/.github/pull_request_template.md) which you can go through to understand what kind of details you need to provide for your pull request
+We have a predefined [pull request template](https://github.com/PalisadoesFoundation/talawa-docs/blob/develop/.github/pull_request_template.md) which you can go through to understand what kind of details you need to provide for your pull request.